Six Day Road Trip Through Southern Utah

 Day Three: Narrows Day!
 (Or Angels Landing, if you’re feeling brave)

-Yep, it’s another early morning.
-May through September, Zion runs a shuttle system, and the first one leaves the Visitor Center at 6 a.m.
-You’ll want to be on that—or as close as you can manage.
-You can drive, take the Springdale shuttle, or walk to the Visitor Center depending on where you’re staying, but either way, the earlier, the better.
+It’s another early morning.
+From May through September, Zion runs a shuttle system through the main canyon, and the first one usually leaves the Visitor Center at 6 a.m.
+You’ll want to be on that, or as close to it as you can manage.
+The earlier you go, the quieter it is, and the more spacious the experience feels.

-From here on out, you're in the river.
-Literally.
-The Narrows is a hike through the Virgin River, not beside it.
-The bottom is rocky, water depth varies (from ankle to waist, sometimes higher), and it’s slow going.
-Wear shoes with good grip (closed-toe, no flip flops), quick-dry clothes, and bring a hiking stick or two if you can.
-We didn’t rent the specialty wading gear that a lot of folks do—we were totally fine without it, even in chilly May water—but I was grateful for layers and a dry bag for my camera.
-(Pro tip: don’t skip the dry bag.
-You think you’ll stay upright until suddenly, you don’t.)
+Wear shoes with good grip (closed-toe — no flip flops), quick-dry clothes, and bring a hiking stick or two if you can.
+We didn’t rent the specialty wading gear that a lot of people use — we were fine without it, even in chilly May water — but I was very grateful for layers and a dry bag for my camera.

-This is an out-and-back hike, so turn around whenever it feels right.
-The full route is up to 9.4 miles roundtrip, but it’s slow going, and you definitely don’t need to do the whole thing to get the experience.
-If you can, try to make it to Wall Street, the iconic stretch where the canyon narrows dramatically—it’s pretty unforgettable.
+This is an out-and-back hike, so you can turn around whenever it feels right.
+The full route is up to 9.4 miles round-trip, but you definitely don’t need to do the whole thing to get the experience.
+Even a couple of miles in is enough to feel immersed.

 Day Four: Bike Zion